 When was the last time you felt truly loved?

-Love of Allah is limitless.
-Close your eyes and think about it.
+The love of Allah is limitless.
+Could you close your eyes and think about it?
 You can probably think of certain people, as well as specific scenarios.
 And if someone were to ask you how you know that you are loved, you would list the things the person does to express their love for you.
 If we find it hard to interpret acts of love, we usually doubt our relationship.
-When you can point out behavior that shows love, this kind of love is not called hubb in Arabic, because hubb is simply having a feeling of love.
+When you can point out behavior that shows love, this kind of love is not called hubb in Arabic because hubb simply has a feeling of love.

 This kind of love – one that is apparent and shown is called wud.
-Wud means to love and an expression of love through the act of giving.
-And Allah has Named Himself al-Wadud: The Affectionate.
-This word was specifically chosen to show that Allah not only loves you but that He shows you He loves you.
-And if we have been in the dark about this, it’s time to take notice of how Allah manifests His love for us for you, for me specifically every day.
+Wud means to love and an expression of love through the act of giving, And Allah has Named Himself al-Wadud: The Affectionate.
+Allah specifically chose this word to show that Allah not only loves you but that He shows you He loves you.
+If we have been in the dark about this, it’s time to take notice of how Allah manifests His love for us for you, for me, precisely every day.
 Your heart will melt.

 When Allah loves a servant

 The Prophet ﷺ (PBUH)shows us some ways that Allah shows His love:

 “When Allah loves someone he calls to Jibreel ‘alayhi salatu wassalam (may Allah be pleased with him) saying, ‘O Jibreel, I love such and such a person, so love him.’

 Then Jibreel will call to the angels of the heavens.

 ‘Allah loves such and such a person so love him.’
 And the angels will love [that person].
 And then Allah will place acceptance on earth for that believer.”
 (Bukhari and Muslim)